 - 2 Tbs apple cider vinegar,

-- 2 Tbs purified water or rose water,
+- 2 Tbs purified water or rose water – or make your own with this DIY rose water recipe,

 - 1 tsp vegetable glycerin,